 It may take you a week, a month, a year.
 It may happen in your youth or in your prime, even in the later years.
 The only way to describe ‘it’ is a sudden realization of something you’ve known all your life.
 A truth, perhaps the only truth one can ever hang their hat on: no one gets out alive.

 It’s the great irony of life, how similar we look and yet, how different we can be.
-I have always believed that gap between us could be filled by that dream long lost in the technological ether, that thing called ‘love’.
-I sit here now, half dead in time, wondering if I even know what the word means anymore.
+I have always believed that gap between us could be filled by the dream long lost in the technological ether, that thing called ‘love’.
+I sit here now, half dead in time, wondering if I even know what the word means.
 That’s how fragile things become, like ideas, beliefs, even the foundations of your life start to show their age in ways, with a smile or a tear, you did not expect.

 Again, there is only one truth.
-And as dark as it looks, one only need shed a light on it to see it more clearly and discover, that what you thought was the cave of a monster, was a place that you could find shelter from the storm, a little home of your own.
+And as dark as it looks, one only need shed a light on it to see it more clearly and discover that what you thought was the cave of a monster, was a place that you could find shelter from the storm, a little home of your own.
 The ancient Taoists understood.
 They shined a big fat light on the subject of death and realized, it’s nothing to be afraid of because it’s the truth of everything.
 That doesn’t mean the living don’t get to mourn.
 Everyone grieves, even Chuang-tzu wept at the loss of his wife.

 Nope, it’s not the end of the journey one should fear, it’s those moments of mental lightning, where the gods demand you testify for your life, the ones that introduce a deviation from the course that can never be reversed.
 Again, who’s to say I’m right?
 Maybe it’s just me, my life that’s had its moments when all you’re eating is a bowl of shit.
 That’s theoretically possible and I am just trying to say, I know now, it doesn’t really matter.